vladimirkosmala/FrontEndKit/docs/README.md

 }
 ```

 Put this code after the import statement.
 We created some attributes in the model by declaring them inside the constructor.
-The model is observable, if it changes, it will notify() others who have observe() this model.
+The model is observable, if it changes, it will *notify()* others who have *observe()d* this model.
 Because we extends the Observable class, we need the `super()` statement.
 The cooking times are set inside an object used as a hashmap: string -> number.

 To manipulate the model we also need:
 * a method to start the timer